JayAnnKay/SQL/README.md

 # SQL
-1.jpg file consists of the 'mutual fund transaction' table and 'customer detail' table.
+1.jpg file consists of the 'mutual fund transaction' table and 'customer detail' table (schema set).

-2.jpg file consists of the problem statements.
+PROBLEM
+Write executable SQL queries to answer the following questions:

 1. Find the customer with the highest transaction value as of today.
 Consider :